2019 Pulwama attack: Anti-Kashmiri backlash

 Kashmiri students living in other parts of India faced a backlash after the attack, including violence and harassment, and eviction from their homes.
 In response, many Indians offered to house Kashmiris who may have been evicted.

 It was reported that number of Kashmiris fleeing from the rest of India had reached "hundreds".
 Jammu and Kashmir Students Organisation reported that 97% of Kashmiri students in Dehradun had been evacuated.
 Two Indian colleges in Dehradun announced that no new Kashmiri students will receive admission.
 One of those colleges, Alpine College, suspended its dean, who is a Kashmiri, after some groups called for him to be fired.

 Tathagata Roy, the governor of the Indian state Meghalaya, tweeted support for a boycott of "everything Kashmiri".
 Union Minister Ravi Shankar Prasad disagreed with this view.
 A Kashmiri merchant was beaten in Kolkata; the attack was condemned by West Bengal chief minister Mamata Banerjee.

 Kashmir police chief Dilbagh Singh said they had asked affected states to protect students."
 Former Jammu and Kashmir chief minister Omar Abdullah met with Rajnath Singh seeking assistance.

 Balakot airstrike

 On 26 February, twelve Mirage 2000 jets of the Indian Air Force crossed the Line of Control and dropped bombs into Balakot, Pakistan.
 India claimed that it attacked a Jaish-e-Mohammed training camp and killed a large number of terrorists, reported to be between 300 and 350.
 Pakistan claimed that they quickly scrambled jets to intercept the IAF jets, who dropped their payloads to quickly return over the Line of Control.

 India-Pakistan standoff

-On 27 February, Pakistan Air Force conducted an airstrike into Jammu and Kashmir in retaliation for the Indian airstrike the day before.
-Both Pakistan and India agreed that no damage was caused by Pakistan's airstrike.
-However, in an ensuing dogfight between Indian and Pakistani jets, an Indian MiG-21 was shot down over Pakistan and its pilot captured.
+In an ensuing dogfight between Indian and Pakistani jets, an Indian MiG-21 was shot down over Pakistan and its pilot captured.
 Pakistan released the pilot on 1 March.